PKU-Alignment/omnisafe/benchmarks/model-based/README.md

-# OmniSafe's Navigation Benchmark on Model-based Algorithms
+# OmniSafe's Navigation Benchmark for Model-based Algorithms

 The OmniSafe Navigation Benchmark for model-based algorithms evaluates the effectiveness of OmniSafe's model-based algorithms across two different environments. from the [Safety-Gymnasium](https://github.com/PKU-Alignment/safety-gymnasium) task suite.
 For each algorithm and environment supported, we provide: